How to Make the Best DIY Emergency Candles

 Press into the center of the bottom of the jar.

-Place your jars somewhere that they can be undisturbed until the wax hardens completely.
+Place your jars somewhere undisturbed until the wax hardens completely.
 You want to avoid moving the hot wax or sloshing it around in the jar until it sets

 If you use a candle-making kit with wick holders, use those to hold your wax straight up in the jar.
 I only had a couple of these, and in some cases, some of the mouths of my jars were too small for them.

 In this case, use a wooden clothespin to hold up the wick.
-I've also heard of people using large paper clips to hold the wick in place if you use smaller jars.
+I've also heard of people using large paper clips to hold the wick in place when using smaller jars.

 Heat soy wax pellets/flakes in the microwave for 1 minute, stir, and repeat these two steps in 30-second increments until the wax completely melts.